artze/code_journal/journal/posts/Errors_in_Bash.md

 ## Terminate on Error

-At the most basic level, we can get Bash scripts to terminate when a subcommand errored, and propagate the exit code to the calling function.
+At the most basic level, we can get shell scripts to terminate when a subcommand errored, and propagate the exit code to the calling function.
 This can be done by adding `set -e` in our script.

 ```bash
 set -e